top of page

 Creating a Comfortable Environment

 Sensory sensitivities can make Thanksgiving gatherings overwhelming.
-Adjusting the environment can help women with ADHD feel more at ease.
+Adjusting the environment can help you feel more at ease.

 • Choose a quiet space for breaks away from the main crowd.